md8n/GCodeClean/README.md

 # GCodeClean

-A command line utility to do some 'cleaning' of a gcode (an `.nc`) file.
+A command line utility to do some 'cleaning' of a gcode (an `.nc`, `.gcode`) file.
+The primary objective is to be a `GCode Linter`.
+But we'll also look at supporting:
+* annotating the GCode with explanatory comments (optional),
+* eliminating redundant lines (within tolerances),
+* clipping decimal places on arguments to meaningful values,
+* reorganising the 'words' on a line to meet the official rules, then conform to some common practices (but not all), and then actually replicate the order they must be processed in,
+* injecting blank lines to highlight significant instructions (tool raising, tool changes),
+* removing some superfluous tokens (soft minimisation), or
+* removing all superfluous tokens and spaces (hard minimisation)

 ## Getting Started